 One of the most common questions asked by our customers and those interested in trying CBD for the first time is “does hemp oil contain CBD?”
 While hemp seed oil is very nutritious, it lacks any substantial levels of cannabinoids to be useful as a CBD supplement.
 In fact, hemp seeds contain only trace amounts of CBD – typically less than 25 parts per million (ppm).
-This is a major difference between hemp oil and CBD oil.
+This is a major difference between hemp seed oil and CBD oil.

 When manufacturers look to make hemp oil that is abundant in CBD, they also pull from the plant’s stalks, flowers, and leaves, which contain up to 150,000-ppm CBD, providing a much higher concentration of CBD than in hemp seed oil.